stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

       + Log out WebUI and login again with the new password for user1.

-    * Log in Poleg via SSH using an LDAP account.
+    * Log in BMC via SSH using an LDAP account.
-      + Make sure that configurations stated in Step 5 for Poleg and Ubuntu are set accordingly and ping between Ubuntu and Poleg is okay.
+      + Make sure that configurations stated in Step 5 for BMC and Ubuntu are set accordingly and ping between Ubuntu and BMC is okay.
       + Install **ssh** in Ubuntu with root privilege if ssh client is not available.
 Open a terminal and input the following command.
         ```
         sudo apt-get install ssh
         ```

-      + Open a terminal in Ubuntu to log in Poleg using the LDAP account **user1** and its password via SSH.
+      + Open a terminal in Ubuntu to log in BMC using the LDAP account **user1** and its password via SSH.
 Input the following command in the terminal.
         ```
         ssh user1@192.168.0.2
         ```
-        > _Please replace **192.168.0.2** with your IP configuration for Poleg._
+        > _Please replace **192.168.0.2** with your IP configuration for BMC._
         > _It requires the account to be in the priv-admin group in the LDAP group database for accessing SSH._
         > _Please refer to [group.ldif](https://github.com/Nuvoton-Israel/openbmc-util/blob/master/ldap_server/ldif/group.ldif) for more details._

     * Execute ipmi commands using an LDAP account.
-      + Make sure that configurations stated in Step 5 for Poleg and Ubuntu are set accordingly and ping between Ubuntu and Poleg is okay.
+      + Make sure that configurations stated in Step 5 for BMC and Ubuntu are set accordingly and ping between Ubuntu and BMC is okay.
       + Install **ipmitool** in Ubuntu with root privilege for the demonstration purpose.
 Open a terminal and input the following command.
         ```
         sudo apt-get install ipmitool
         ```

-      + Open a terminal in Ubuntu to execute ipmi commands to Poleg using the LDAP account **user2** and its password **123** via ipmitool.
+      + Open a terminal in Ubuntu to execute ipmi commands to BMC using the LDAP account **user2** and its password **123** via ipmitool.
 Input the following command in the terminal.
         ```
         sudo ipmitool -H 192.168.0.2 -U user2 -P 123 -I lanplus user list
         ```
-        > _Please replace **192.168.0.2** with your IP configuration for Poleg._
+        > _Please replace **192.168.0.2** with your IP configuration for BMC._
         > _Only limited ipmi commands are supported._

 **Maintainer**